 Break Free from Fossil Fuels

 For a livable climate and a just transition to renewable energy, fossil fuels must be kept in the ground.
 No crude oil "bomb trains".
 No fracked gas or oil infrastructure.
 No more pollution.
-On May 14 we gather for a massive action to stop these dangerous trains in their tracks.
-Joining others all around the world, we will put our bodies in the way of fossil fuels to show the collective power of our movement.
-Learn more and sign up here: www.Albany2016.org
+On May 14 people from all over the northeast converged in Albany, NY, for a massive action to stop these dangerous trains in their tracks.
+Joining others all around the world, we put our bodies in the way of fossil fuels to show the collective power of our movement.
+See media coverage, photos, and more here: www.Albany2016.org

 For details on our upcoming meetings and events, see our calendar.

 NOTE: if you are interested in hosting a Tar Sands Healing Walk presentation in your area, please contact Lee Chisholm, Sarah Lachance or Hilary Clark.
 See a video of a 11/23/14 presentation in Damariscotta here.

 If you are interested in hosting a presentation related to the “Clear Skies Ordinance” win in South Portland, please contact Bob Klotz.

 We're building a grassroots network across the state to address the crisis of climate change and a world too dependent on dirty fossil fuels.

 Together, under the banner of the message and organizing model of 350.org, we're forging a path to a cleaner, more sustainable future that puts the long term health of the planet and its inhabitants above the short term profits of energy companies.